Freshly planted arborvitae privacy trees along a residential fence line

 The wave-one privacy tree guide should stay conservative.
 Arborvitae and holly fit the approved shortlist because they connect cleanly to screening use cases without forcing the site into a full plant encyclopedia.

 The goal is not to write an exhaustive species database.
-It is to give the homeowner a practical starting point and then hand off to the live planting or design pages for the actual scope conversation.
+It is to give the homeowner a practical starting point and then hand off to the live privacy tree, planting, or design pages for the actual scope conversation.

 • Arborvitae is useful when the priority is vertical screening and a tighter row feel